Chapter 7: Anti-Patterns

 - Low psychological safety

-- Team doesn't feel ownership
+- Team does not feel ownership

 - Just going through the motions